viczinoviev/zwei-hander/README.md

 WASD or arrow keys to move; diagonal movememnt allowed.
 1 to shoot arrow, 2 to throw boomerang, 3 to place bomb.
 N or Z to attack.
+## Known issues
+Fairy is bound in imaginery chains, unable to move :(
+## Extra stuff
+Used .NET messages to help put code into better format.